bangadang/stackIT/FS25/Dataengineering.md

 - Run across many servers and locations
 - Scale horizontally (add more machines easily)
 - Handle massive amounts of data with low latency
-- Data is stored with key-value pairs rather than tables.
+- store data with key-value pairs rather than tables.
--
+- to have low software costs
+- achieve faster insight into the data after the data ac
 ## Fundamentals
 - It's a flexible data model as it doesn't require the design of a schema first and there is no need for data cleansing/ ETL or loading.
 - relaxed consistency models CAP (trade consistency for availability and eventual consistency)